GLOBAL SUZUKI

 Enhancing incentives to create intellectual property through a reward system

 In April 2023, Suzuki revised the reward system for intellectual property to make individual employees who create intellectual property feel “praised,” “recognized” or “highly commended.”
-Incentives for creating intellectual property were also strengthened in such ways as, in particular, having the inventors of patents chosen by general managers for embodying “Sho-Sho-Kei-Tan-Bi (Smaller, Fewer, Lighter, Shorter, Beauty)” being presented with awards directly by the President at Company-wide events, holding roundtable talks among the inventors, the President and officers, and disclosing scenes of such events on the Company intranet.
+Incentives for creating intellectual property were also strengthened in such ways as, in particular, having the inventors of patents chosen by general managers for embodying as products Suzuki’s unique “Sho-Sho-Kei-Tan-Bi (Smaller, Fewer, Lighter, Shorter, Beauty),” being presented with awards directly by the President at Company-wide events, holding roundtable talks among the inventors, the President and officers, and disclosing scenes of such events on the Company intranet.
+In June of this year, we conducted a survey among employees regarding the revised reward system.
+By making improvements based on the results of that survey, we are promoting activities to continually make the system even better.
+The focus of this fiscal year’s presidential award are the nine patents described in the next section, “Achievements of ‘Sho-Sho-Kei-Tan-Bi.’”

 Achievements of “Sho-Sho-Kei-Tan-Bi”